bahadirsofuoglu/alfred-telegram-bot/README.md

 # alfred-telegram-bot
-Alfred is a telegram boat.
+Alfred is a telegram bot.
 He was written with the Telegraf library.
 You can send you up-to-date news or send you the weather in the city you want.
 For now, he can only reply in Turkish.
 English version will be released in the future.
 - [Alfred Demo](https://t.me/alfred_test1_bot)
 - [Telegraf Documentation](https://telegraf.js.org/)